Code-Institute-Submissions/StienBoodts-ci-milestone-project4_FebResub/README.md

 - __Shopping Bag__

     Users can add products to bag and can view a snippet of the bag whenever new products are added.

     <img src="media/screen6.png" width="500"/><br>

-    Covering user stories:
-    -   As a first time user, I want to find out how I can buy the products and buy them.
+    Covering user stories: As a first time user, I want to find out how I can buy the products and buy them.

      <img src="media/screen7.png" width="500"/><br>

 - __About Page__

-    -   As a frequent user, I want to find out how I can get in touch with the maker for custom orders.
+    Covering user stories: As a frequent user, I want to find out how I can get in touch with the maker for custom orders.

      <img src="media/screen8.png" width="500"/><br>